Support Home Task Builder 2 How To Guide

 Then, you can enter a name for your new Task and press 'Create'.
 When choosing a name for your Task, try to make it something unique and memorable - a name you would easily associate with the Task contents.

 You will use this name to identify your Task in your project.
-It is also the name people will see if you collaborate or send your Task with someone, so its important that they would be able to recognise it easily too!
+It is also the name people will see if you collaborate or share your Task with someone, so it's important that they would be able to recognise it easily too!

 Once created, you will be directed to the Task Structure view, where you can start building your displays.